aspose-words/Aspose.Words-Documentation/reportingservices/configure-aspose-words-for-reporting-services/export-of-tables-and-matrices/_index.md

 ﻿---
 title: Export of Tables and Matrices
+articleTitle: Export of Tables and Matrices
+linktitle: Export of Tables and Matrices
 description: "This page describes Export of Tables and Matrices setting of the Aspose.Words for Reporting Services."
 type: docs
 weight: 60